 Every mom has experienced it — baby seems fussy, fidgety, and ill-tempered, but the reason behind it is a mystery.
-Then, a routine diaper check reveals the telltale bright red and patchy start of that all-too-common malady, diaper rash.
+Then, a routine diaper check reveals the telltale bright red and patchy start of the all-too-common malady, diaper rash.

-We’ve covered all that and more, so read on.
+We’ll cover all that and more, so read on.

-What is Diaper Rash?
+What is diaper rash?

-What are the Main Symptoms of Diaper Rash?
+What are the main symptoms of diaper rash?

-A few other situations in which diaper rash merits a trip to the doctor:
+Other situations in which diaper rash merits a trip to the doctor:

 - They have a fever